jbylina/ipst-ansible/README.md

 - when variable install_prerequisites is set to False, installations of packages requiring admin rights are skipped (to be used when those packages are already installed on the target machines)

-3. Run ansible-playbook -i ipst-hosts ./ipst.yml -u USERNAME -k
+3. Run: ansible-playbook -i ipst-hosts ./ipst.yml -u USERNAME -k

   ansible connects to the remote servers (listed in ipst-hosts file) as USERNAME (asking interactively for USERNAME's password, when needed - parameter k) and starts the build+installation process.